Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Characterisation of the CP type

 \section{Characterisation of the CP type}

-\begin{proof}[Proof of \cref{thm:classification}] Since $(G,\rho)$ is ergodic, its CP type is not random.
+\begin{proof}[Proof of \cref{thm:classification}] Since $(G,\rho)$ is ergodic, and since the CP type does not depend on the choice of root, the CP type of $G$ is not random.
 We first relate the circle packing type to the average degree.
 Suppose $(G,\rho)$ is CP hyperbolic and consider a circle packing of $G$ in the unit disc.
 Embed $G$ in $\D$ by drawing the hyperbolic geodesics between the hyperbolic centres of the circles in its packing, so that each triangle of $G$ is represented by a hyperbolic triangle (see \cref{fig:embedding}).
 It is easy to see that this is a proper embedding of $G$.
 By rigidity of the circle packing (\cref{thm:rigidity}), this drawing is determined by the isomorphism class of $G$, up to isometries of the hyperbolic plane.

 Define a mass transport as follows.
 For each face $(u,v,w)$ of the triangulation with angle $\beta$ at $u$, transport $\beta$ from $u$ to each of $u,v,w$.
 If $u$ and $v$ are adjacent, the transport from $u$ to $v$ has contributions from both faces containing the edge, and the transport from $u$ to itself has a term for each face containing $u$.
 By rigidity (\cref{thm:rigidity}), these angles are independent of the choice of circle packing, so that the mass sent from $u$ to $v$ is a measurable function of $(G,u,v)$.